 Today the Library is used for talks and recitals and an annual display from the Britten Pears art collection.

 The Red House

-The house Britten and Pears shared for nearly two decades has been carefully re-presented as it was, based on a room inventory and recollections from people who knew the house at that time.
+The home Britten and Pears shared for nearly two decades has been carefully re-presented as it was, based on a room inventory and recollections from people who knew the house at that time.
 The result is a charmingly informal snapshot, as though Britten and Pears had just stepped out for a moment.

 Even before moving to The Red House in November 1957, Britten asked the architect HT (‘Jim’) Cadbury-Brown to survey the property and consider options for a purpose-built studio in the grounds.
-Cadbury-Brown instead suggested converting this building, a former hayloft next to the main house.
-The studio was completed the following summer.
+Cadbury-Brown instead suggested converting this building and the studio was completed the following summer.
 It is clear that Cadbury-Brown took great care over details such as the acoustics and lighting, creating a space that suited his client perfectly.

 Britten and Pears entertained guests, cultivated vegetables, and even played croquet and tennis in their much-cherished gardens.
 There were many important social occasions which took place here, such as the celebration of Britten’s life peerage in 1976.
 In the summer months we welcome visitors to bring a picnic or enjoy a spot of croquet on the croquet lawn where Britten and Pears played.

 Today the garden has evolved into a wildlife-friendly environment that retains some of the original planting ad reflects their taste in flowers and plants.
 While you are here, explore the kitchen garden and relax and enjoy the tranquil setting.
 See what plants are in season and follow the Garden Trail to discover the sculpture from the art collection.

 Please take care on the uneven surfaces across the site and be respectful of the flower beds and emerging bulbs.
 Where possible keep to the main lawns and paths.

 For the safety of our visitors, the Archive will be closed until further notice.